kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 which even comes with some (albeit bare) comments.
 It seems unfortunate that `R` strips comments out of code included in `base` (and other packages), since they would be enormously useful for understanding what's going on.
+(Not the mention the rather surprising formatting style...)

 In the end, what we see is that `[.data.frame` is really just some calls to `[` (as a primitive dispatching to the internal,